Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 This randomization protects the network from MEV (Maximal Extractable Value) bots and front-running.
 By executing smaller, daily swaps with strict slippage constraints, the system deepens the order book and dampens volatility rather than creating predictable spikes.

-4. Adaptive Burn Mechanics
+4. Burn mechanics

 A key pillar of the Rayls value proposition is the reduction of total token supply over time.
+As such, a percentage of all RLS fee payments is automatically burned and permanently removed from circulation.

 - The remaining percentage of the original RLS supply